nexuszyx/nexuszyx/README.md

 Undergraduate CS student at UC Santa Cruz focused on computer vision, machine learning, and applied AI.
 Currently a Machine Learning Research Assistant at UCSF's Helen Diller Cancer Center.

-🔬 Building a U-Net segmentation model for chromosome classification from fluorescence imaging data 🛸 Contributed to a real-time object detection pipeline for a competition drone (SUAS) 📫 Reach me at evchen006@gmail.com
+🔬 Building a computer vision pipeline to automatically detect and flag abnormal color regions in SKY-FISH chromosome images 🛸 Contributed to a real-time object detection pipeline for a competition drone (SUAS) 📫 Reach me at evchen006@gmail.com